 How Can I Tell If My Water Pressure is Too High?

 There are a few things to look and listen for if you believe your water pressure is too high.
 One of the most obvious signs are leaky faucets or if your toilet is constantly running—even when it’s not in use.
 Another sign is if you can hear a banging or hammering noise when you turn on a faucet.
 This noise is also known as “Water Hammer.”
 If you believe your water pressure is too high, you can test it with a water pressure gauge or call a professional plumber.

 There are a few things that cause high pressure.
 One is if your home is at the bottom of a hill.
 Homes on a slope or at the bottom of a hill see higher water pressure because water naturally flows downhill.
 Another reason could be your local water company.
 Some companies keep water pressure high to service large apartment buildings or fire hydrants.

 What Can I do If My Water Pressure is Too High?

 If you suspect your water pressure is too high, there are a few courses of action you can take.
 One is to install a water pressure regulator.
 The Spruce has a great tutorial of how to do it yourself.
 If you’re not technically savvy, we recommend calling a plumber.
 Our plumbers are experts in their field and understand how to diagnose, treat, and maintain water pressure.

 The Plumbers at Moore Home Services Can Help

 Do you think your water pressure is too high?
 The plumbers at Moore Home Services are here to help.
 Our plumbers are expertly trained and ready to offer the best solution for your home and your plumbing system.
-We are a Diamond Certified company proudly serve Sacramento, and most surrounding communities.
+We are a Diamond Certified company proudly serve Santa Rosa and most surrounding communities.
 Please reach out to our friendly call center representatives or click here to request an appointment online.